 Biscuits and gravy is a soul food dish that’s traditionally made with white flour biscuits, sausage, and gravy.
 This dish is high in calories, fat, and sodium.
 One biscuit with gravy can have over 300 calories and 20 grams of fat (4).

-Cornbread is a soul food staple that’s often made with white flour and sugar.
+Cornbread is a soul food staple that’s often made with cornmeal, white flour and sugar.
 The problem with cornbread is that it’s high in calories and carbs but low in fiber and protein.
-This combination can cause blood sugar spikes, which can be especially harmful for people with diabetes (1).
+This combination is not ideal for blood sugar management in those with diabetes or impaired glucose control (1).

 Koolaid is a type of fruit-flavored drink mix that’s often served alongside soul food dishes.
 It comes in a powder form that’s mixed with water.
 Koolaid is high in sugar and has little nutritional value.